 Proposing a change to design

 Design is a hot topic.
 Many users and developers have strong feelings about design, so it is important that the community is given the opportunity to comment on future changes before they are made.
+People deeply experienced with MuseScore may lack perspective on how things appear to those starting afresh or transitioning from a competing commercial product.

 - A description of your idea.